 In representing the prospective investor, we undertake a detailed review of the offering memorandum, partnership agreement, subscription documents and any related documents proposed by the fund.
 We submit thorough comment letters to the fund sponsors on behalf of our client and negotiate the terms of all major agreements, with particular focus on the fund's partnership agreement.
 In reviewing the fund’s documents and negotiating the terms of our client’s investment, we involve our lawyers skilled in partnership law, tax law and ERISA regulation, and governmental plan regulation.
 We enlist the assistance of Hunton & Williams professionals in any particular industry in which the fund is focused, including real estate, project finance, tax credits, derivatives, mortgage finance and other industries.

 We have reviewed a wide variety of investment fund documents for institutional investors in the private equity arena.
 This has allowed us to develop a keen understanding of what terms are standard or “market,” what terms are likely to evoke resistance and what terms present the highest potential for future legal or business disputes.
+We focus on potential conflicts of interest and how they are addressed.
 We use these skills to structure our client’s investment to maximize its protections and economic benefits and to minimize complications or legal issues during the life of the fund.